alexfornuto/romm-wiki/Environment-Variables.md

-## Environment Variables

-This is a complete list of available envrionment variables; required variables are marked with a `✓`.
+This is a complete list of available environment variables; required variables are marked with a `✓`.

 |Variable|Description|Required|Default|
 |---|---|:---:|---|